wendydevel/animgif/README.md

 Example: `animgif myclip.mp4 myclip-gifs 45%`

-This command will produce GIFs from myclip.mp4 and create a myglip-gifs folder.
+This command will produce GIFs from myclip.mp4 and create a myclip-gifs folder.
 This folder will contain the animated GIFs.
 The size of the GIFs will 45% of the input clip.